MastooraTurkmen/Calculator-App/README.md

 1. How to deploy our project to netlify site?
 2. I use [Netlify App](https://app.netlify.com/) for deploying my projects.
+3. Go to Netlify site and select Add a new site.

 # React + Vite